tzrikka/revchat/README.md

 The `explain` command analyzes the current code ownership and approvals in a PR channel:

-(TODO: screenshot/s)
+_(Screenshot)_

-The `clean` command removes all unnecessary reviewers from a PR: those who do not own any files, were not added manually, and did not already approve the PR.
+The `clean` command removes all unnecessary reviewers from a PR: those who do not own any files and did not already approve the PR.

 ## Whose Turn Is It Anyway?